carla-simulator/carla/Docs/benchmark_creating.md

  ![town01_positions](img/initial_positions.png)
- >Figure 3: The poses used on this basic *Experimental Suite* example.
+ >Figure 3: The poses used on this basic *Experiment Suite* example.
 Poses are a tuple of start and end position of a goal-directed episode.
 Start positions are shown in Blue, end positions in Red.
 Left: Straight poses, where the goal is just straight away from the start position.
 Middle: One turn